PerfectFit-project/virtual-coach-main/docs/design.md

 <img src = "img/usecase_diagram.png" width = "500" title="Use case">

-The chatbot uses a set of components that allow the conversation to flow in the intended way, consuming and saving data from different sources (i.e., Niceday server and local DB).
+The chatbot uses a set of components that allow the conversation to flow in the intended way, consuming and saving data from different sources (i.e., Niceday server and local DB).\
+The conversaton steps start with a text message sent by the user.
+The message is received by the Broker, that sends a request to the Rasa engine.
+Rasa produces a text response to the message received, and sends it back to the user as a list of text messages.

 A representation of the interactions among the components in the conversation flow is shown here below:

 <img src = "img/swimlane.png" width = "1000" title="Swimlane">